AK-Homberger/D1Mini-GasCounter/README.md

 But integration with an ESP8266 plus [BME280](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/BME280-MQTT-Sender/BME280-MQTT-Sender.ino) or [DHT11](https://github.com/AK-Homberger/D1Mini-GasCounter/blob/main/DHT11-MQTT-Sender/DHT11-MQTT-Sender.ino) via MQTT is another option.
 A sketch for both options is avalable with the links above.

+If you are using the Bresser sensor for outside Temp/Hum and one of the others (BME280/DHT11) for inside Temp/Hum the visualisation will work out of the cox without any changes needed in object names.
+For the MQTT objects, which are created automatically, it might be necessry to change the "role" of the object to "variable" ant "type" to "number".
+For the Bresser project evrything is prepared from the integration script.

 # Parts:

 - D1 Mini [Reichelt](https://www.reichelt.de/de/en/d1-mini-esp8266-v3-0-d1-mini-p253978.html?&nbc=1)